Excluding a line from positroids: Future Work

 A rank-$r$ matroid $M$ is \emph{orientable} if there is a function $\chi \colon E(M)^r \to \{-1,0,1\}$ (called a \emph{chirotope}) so that $M$ satisfies a basis exchange property with respect to $\chi$; see \cite{Ziegler-1996} for more details and background.
 Since positroids are precisely the positively orientable (meaning that the image of $\chi$ is contained in $\{0,1\}$) matroids \cite{Ardila-Rincon-Williams-2017}, it is natural to ask the following question.

 \begin{problem} For all positive integers $r$ and $\ell$, what is the maximum number of elements of a simple rank-$r$ orientable matroid with no $U_{2, \ell+2}$-minor? \end{problem}

 Since Dowling geometries over the group of order $2$ are $\bR$-realizable and therefore orientable, there is a lower bound of $2\binom{r}{2} + r$.
-And since cyclic Reid geometries are non-orientable (see \cite{Florez-Forge-2007}), it follows from work of Geelen, Nelson, and Walsh \cite{Geelen-Nelson-Walsh-2024} (Theorem 9.3.1 together with Propositions 10.0.3 and 10.0.4) that there is an upper bound of $\ell\binom{r}{2} + r$ when $r$ is sufficiently large.
+And since cyclic Reid geometries are non-orientable (see \cite{Florez-Forge-2007}), it follows from work of Geelen, Nelson, and Walsh \cite{Geelen-Nelson-Walsh-2024} (Theorem 9.4 together with Propositions 10.3 and 10.4) that there is an upper bound of $\ell\binom{r}{2} + r$ when $r$ is sufficiently large.
 To close this gap between the two bounds one must determine the orientability of Dowling geometries over the cyclic group of order $t$ when $t \ge 3$, which may be of independent interest.

 We say that a matroid $M$ together with a chirotope $\chi$ is an \textit{oriented matroid} $\mathcal{M}=(M,\chi)$, and that $\mathcal{M}$ is an orientation of $M$.
 We say $\mathcal{M}$ is \textit{simple} if $M$ is simple.
 One may ask whether every orientation of a sufficiently large simple orientable matroid admits a positively oriented $U_{2,\ell+2}$ minor, which we denote by $U_{2,\ell+2}^+$.
 Oriented matroid restrictions and contractions \cite[Section 3.5]{OrientedMatroidBook} can be described in a straightforward way at the level of the chirotope and, importantly for us, act by (unoriented) restriction and contraction on the underlying matroid.
 That is, if $\mathcal{M}$ is an oriented matroid on ground set $E$ with underlying matroid $M$, then the restriction of $\mathcal{M}$ to $E'\subset E$ has underlying matroid $M|E'$, and similarly for contraction.
 One quickly observes that a negatively oriented matroid (meaning that the image of $\chi$ is contained in $\{-1,0\}$) has negatively oriented minors and hence can never contain a positively oriented $U_{2,\ell+2}$.
-To account for this, we amend our question to whether every sufficiently large simple oriented matroid admits a positively \textit{or} negatively oriented $U_{2,\ell+2}$-minor (denoted by $U_{2,\ell+2}^-$).
+To account for this, we amend our question to determining the minimum size of an oriented matroid which is guaranteed to admit either a positively \textit{or} negatively oriented $U_{2,\ell+2}$-minor (denoted by $U_{2,\ell+2}^-$).